FO Model Checking of Interval Graphs: Clique-width of Interval Graphs

-Assume, for a contradiction, that the clique-width of $G$ is at most $k$.
-We can view the construction of $G$ as a binary tree and conclude a $k$-labeled subgraph $G_1$ of $G$ with $\frac13n^2\leq |V(G_1)| \leq\frac23n^2$ appeared during the construction of $G$.
+We claim that the clique-width of $G$ exceeds $k$ if $n$ is sufficiently large.
+Suppose that the clique-width of $G$ is at most $k$.
+In the construction of $G$ using $k$ labels from the definition of clique-width, a $k$-labeled subgraph $G_1$ of $G$ with $\frac13n^2\leq |V(G_1)| \leq\frac23n^2$ must have appeared.
 However, this implies that vertices of $G_1$ have at most $k$ different neighborhoods in $G\setminus V(G_1)$.
-We will show that this is not possible (assuming that $n$ is large).
+We will show that this is not possible.